bitsofinfo/testssl.sh-alerts/README.md

-                        Flag to enable dumping the 'evaluation_doc' to STDOUT (json pretty printed) on any error (WARNING: this is large & json pretty printed)
+                        Flag to enable dumping the 'evaluation_doc' to STDOUT (json pretty printed) on any error (WARNING: this is large & json pretty printed) -p HTTPSERVER_PORT, --httpserver-port HTTPSERVER_PORT
+                        Default None, if a numeric port is specified, this will startup a simple twisted http server who's document root is the --httpserver-root-dir -r HTTPSERVER_ROOT_DIR, --httpserver-root-dir HTTPSERVER_ROOT_DIR
+                        Default None, if specified the embedded http server will serve up content from this directory, has no effect if --httpserver-port is not specified
 ```

 # Example